rpeyron/plugin-gimp-fourier/README.md

 Many thanks to Mogens Kjaer, Alex Fernández, Rene Rebe, Edgar Bonet, Martin Ramshaw, Bob Barry and bluedxca93 for their contributions.

+French readers may also interested by [this article](https://www.lprp.fr/2002/02/fourier/) that describes the way the plugin works (even it is a little outdated as a GIMP parasite is used to store the scale factor instead of the former 'magic pixel')